Ghazaleh-Ahmadzadeh/Capstone-Project/README.md

 **Question:** List the pages of your app with brief descriptions.
 You can show this visually, or write it out.
 **Answer:**
 - **Home Page:** An overview featuring the latest prediction, confidence score, and a snapshot of trending news.
-- **Dashboard:** Detailed analytics, historical prediction data, and interactive charts.
+- **Historical Data:** Detailed analytics, historical prediction data, and interactive charts.
 - **News Insights:** A list view of aggregated news articles with sentiment analysis.

 ### Mockups